Esri/nearby-android/nearby-app/README.md

 categories.add("Coffee Shop");
 categories.add("Bar or Pub");

-// Setting the restriction attributes for walk times
-// when solving for a route.
+// Mutable collections are also used when solving for a route.
+Here
+// we set specific attributes for generating a route based on walking

 List<String> restrictionAttributes = mode.getRestrictionAttributeNames();
 restrictionAttributes.clear();

+// The following three items are required for generating
+// walking routes.
 restrictionAttributes.add("Avoid Roads Unsuitable for Pedestrians");
 restrictionAttributes.add("Preferred for Pedestrians");
 restrictionAttributes.add("Walking");